-Honorable TOM BLILEY Chairman House Committee on Commerce 2125 Rayburn House Office Building Washington, D.C.
-20515-6115
+Honorable Tom Bliley Chairman House Committee on Commerce 2125 Rayburn House Office Building Washington, D.C.
+20515-6115 pertise in the field of information technology.

 DEAR CHAIRMAN BLILEY: On behalf of the Institute of Electrical and Electronics Engineers-United States of America (IEEE-USA), and its 220,300 U.S. electrical, electronics and computer engineers we wish to comment on Section 3 Copyright Protections Systems and Copyright Management Information of the WIPO Treaties Implementation Act (H.R.
 2281).